EyasuTeshome/shifttracker/orientation/a-tour-of-your-student-dashboard.md

 - You'll find here the activities for your current week.
 - You can also see activities for previous and next weeks in the module, but you won't be able to work on future ones.
-- You have to complete all core requirement activities by Satudary 11:59, you may skip one skippable activity per block, and you may carry over up to 5 carry-over activities and finish them the following week.
+- You have to complete all core requirement activities as well as any activity that you have carried over by Satudary 11:59.
+- You may skip one skippable activity per block and you may carry over up to 5 carry-over activities to the following week.
 - You can view the activities by clicking on the link.
 - Technical projects always require a "Project completion form" before it's completed.
 Failure to submit it will result in a repeat week.
 - Check-point quizzes will require a score of 70% to pass the week.
 You only have three attempts to achieve this score.